 You can't claim Housing Benefit for rates if you receive Universal Credit.
 To get help paying your rates, you must claim Rate Rebate.

-How LPS assesses an application for Housing Benefit Rate Relief
+How LPS assesses an application for Housing Benefit and Rate Relief

-The amount of Housing Benefit Rate Relief depends on your income and household circumstances.
+The amount of Housing Benefit and Rate Relief depends on your income and household circumstances.

 LPS takes into account:

 - income to your household, including benefits and earnings

 - the amount of capital you have, including savings, shares and additional properties

 - disregarded income - certain benefits or savings below a set amount